Reds vs. Angels: Odds, spread, over/under - August 23

 |Bet on this game with PointsBet!

-Looking to bet on the Reds versus Angels game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, run line, and total.
-A moneyline bet, such as the Reds (+140) in this matchup, means that you think the Reds will win, simple as that!
-And if they do, and you bet $10, you'd get $24.00 back.
+If you're looking to bet on the Reds and Angels matchup but want some help getting started, here's a quick rundown.
+Betting on the moneyline, run line, and total are some of the most common ways to make bets.
+A moneyline bet means that you think one of the teams -- say, the Reds (+125) -- will win the game.
+Pretty simple, right?
+If you bet $10 with those odds, and they end up winning the game, you'd get $22.50 back in your pocket.

-There are tons of other ways to bet, including on player props (will TJ Friedl hit a home run?), parlays (combining picks from multiple games to multiply your winnings), and more.
-Check out the BetMGM website and app for more details on the multitude of ways you can play.
+And that's not all.
+There are lots of other ways to play, as well.
+For example, you can wager on player props (will TJ Friedl get a hit?), parlays (combining picks from different games to multiply your potential winnings), and more.
+Visit the BetMGM website and app for additional info on the many different ways you can wager on games.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.